 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes existing revenue recognition guidance.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The standard defines a five-step process to achieve this principle and will require companies to use more judgment and make more estimates than under the current guidance.
 The Company expects that these judgments and estimates will include identifying performance obligations in the customer contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
 ASU 2014-09 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
-In April 2016, the FASB issued ASU 2016-10, Revenue From Contracts With Customers: Identifying Performance Obligations and Licensing, which addresses certain implementation issues and clarifies certain core revenue recognition principles of ASU 2014-09.
-In July 2015, the FASB voted to delay the effective date of this standard such that ASU 2014-09, as amended by ASU 2016-10, will be effective for the Company for annual periods beginning after December 15, 2017 and for interim periods within those fiscal years.
+The FASB continues to address certain implementation issues and clarify certain core revenue recognition principles of ASU 2014-09.
+In July 2015, the FASB voted to delay the effective date of this standard such that ASU 2014-09, as amended, will be effective for the Company for annual and interim periods beginning after December 15, 2017.
 Early adoption of the standard is permitted for annual periods beginning after December 15, 2016.
 The Company is evaluating the impact that the adoption of these ASUs will have on its consolidated financial statements.